qmk/qmk_firmware/docs/en/docs/feature_userspace.md

 And for the boards that lack a shift key, or that you want to always attempt the flashing part, you can add `FLASH_BOOTLOADER = yes` to the `rules.mk` of that keymap.

+!!! note
-?> This should flash the newly compiled firmware automatically, using the correct utility, based on the bootloader settings (or default to just generating the HEX file).
+    This should flash the newly compiled firmware automatically, using the correct utility, based on the bootloader settings (or default to just generating the HEX file).
 However, it should be noted that this may not work on all systems.
 AVRDUDE doesn't work on WSL, namely.